Cufee/ChiliPiper_Integration/HubSpot/MultipleCheckboxes/readme.md

-This is a solution to handler a HubSpot form with multiple checkboxes under the same field
+This is a solution to handle a HubSpot form with multiple checkboxes under the same field